hannahkiesow/git-papers/journal.md

 this is a very important problem that i have been working on.

 ### Results

 These are all my cool findings!

+### Figures

+Here is where I show all my beautiful figures.

 ### References